hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/028_independence.md

 Sometimes a man is born with the Siddhis, powers, of course, those he had earned in his previous incarnation.
 This time he is born, as it were, to enjoy the fruits of them.
-It is said of Kapila, the great father of the Sânkhya philosophy, that he was a born Siddha, which means literally a man who has attained to success.
+It is said of Kapila, the great father of the Sānkhya philosophy, that he was a born Siddha, which means literally a man who has attained to success.

 The Yogis claim that these powers can be gained by chemical means.
 All of you know that chemistry originally began as alchemy; men went in search of the philosopher's stone and elixirs of life, and so forth.
-In India there was a sect called the Râsâyanas.
+In India there was a sect called the Rāsāyanas.
 Their idea was that ideality, knowledge, spirituality, and religion were all very right, but that the body was the only instrument by which to attain to all these.
 If the body came to an end every now and again, it would take so much